selfrefactor/rambda/README.md

 - Rambda's **map/filter** work only for arrays, while Ramda's **map/filter** accept also objects.

 - Rambda's **equals** doesn't protect against circular structures as **Ramda.equals** does.
+-
+- Rambda's **path** accept string and arrays for defining object path.

 - **Rambda** is tested for compatability with **Ramda.flip**, as this method could be useful in some cases.